jasonacox/JojoLLM/README.md

    - The script will display all available CUDA devices and their memory.
    - Enter the device number you wish to use when prompted.
-   - When using an existing checkpoint, the script will check if it has already been trained beyond the requested max_iters and provide options.
+   - When using an existing checkpoint, the script will check if it has already been trained beyond the requested max_iters or epochs and provide options.
+   - The script supports both iteration-based and epoch-based training modes. **Epoch-based training ensures the full dataset is used for each epoch, providing more thorough and consistent coverage of your data.**
+   - Checkpoints are saved automatically during training at regular intervals and on interruption or error.
+   - The script provides robust checkpoint handling and safe file operations to prevent checkpoint corruption.

 5. **Generate text:**
    After training, you can generate text using your trained model: